jonnor/ESC-CNN-microcontroller/report/report.md

 A single fold may contain multiple clips from the same source file, but the same source file is not used in multiple folds to prevent data leakage.

-The target sound is rarely alone in the sound clip, and may be in the background, partially obscured by sounds outside the available classes.
+The target sound is rarely alone in the sound clip and might be in the background, partially obscured by sounds outside the available classes.
 This makes Urbansound8k a relatively challenging dataset.